section-engineering-education/engineering-education/articles/beginner-guide-to-npm/index.md

 On your command line, run `node app.js`.
 This will give you ***Application started and Listening on port 3000***.
 If you visit `http://localhost:3000/` on your browser, a message ***hello world!*** will greet you, sent by your server.

 This a basic example of applying the installed express to a Node.js project.
-If you are interested in learning more about express, we have a guide that will get you [started to express servers and routing](/engineering-education/express/).
+If you are interested in learning more about Express, we have a guide that will get you [started to express servers and routing](/engineering-education/express/).

 ### Conclusion
 This guide introduced you to NPM.
 I hope it gave you a good impression on how best to get started using this amazing tool.
 It bridges Node.js and NPM.

-It provides you with packages repositories—there are many various packages on NPM.
-Go ahead and choose that useful package to help you scale out your next project workflow.
+It provides you with packages repositories—as there are many various packages on NPM.
+Go ahead and choose any useful package to help you scale out your next project workflow.

 Suppose you are interested in learning more; below are some links.
 Do have a look at them to learn more about Node.js and NPM.

 ### Related Topics and Additional Resources
 [The History of Node.js](/engineering-education/history-of-nodejs/)